x1-labs/tachyon/docs/src/operations/guides/vote-accounts.md

 - Receive the transaction fees and rent rewards for your old validator identity

-It is safe to stop this temporary validator when your old validator identity is no longer listed in the `solana leader-schedule` output.
+It is safe to stop this temporary validator when your old validator identity is no longer listed in the `x1 leader-schedule` output.

 ### Vote Account Authorized Voter